Methane: Mars

 The Curiosity rover has documented seasonal fluctuations of atmospheric methane levels on Mars.
 These fluctuations peaked at the end of the Martian summer at 0.6 parts per billion.
+Methane could be produced by a non-biological process called serpentinization involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars.
+There has been some speculation that methanogenic microbes, such as bacteria in the sub-surface, could also be responsible for methane on Mars; however there is no other evidence that such lifeforms exist.

 Methane has been proposed as a possible rocket propellant on future Mars missions due in part to the possibility of synthesizing it on the planet by in situ resource utilization.
 An adaptation of the Sabatier methanation reaction may be used with a mixed catalyst bed and a reverse water-gas shift in a single reactor to produce methane and oxygen from the raw materials available on Mars, utilizing water from the Martian subsoil and carbon dioxide in the Martian atmosphere.

-Methane could be produced by a non-biological process called serpentinization involving water, carbon dioxide, and the mineral olivine, which is known to be common on Mars.